probins/map-make/README.md

 ## Technical details

 The code is modularised, and runs entirely in the browser, using the [jsDelivr](https://cdn.jsdelivr.net/) CDN to load the appropriate modules direct from this Github repo.
-This uses HTTP/2 to enable bulk-loading of modules and remove the need to bundle; dependencies are pre-loaded to prevent round-trips (this is currently disabled).
+This uses HTTP/2 to enable bulk-loading of modules and reduce the need to bundle; dependencies are pre-loaded to prevent round-trips (this is currently disabled).
 The JS source is in `lib/` and is in ES2015 module syntax (`import`/`export`).
 The modules are loaded from HTML with `<script type="module">`, or dynamically from code using `import()`.

 Although OL now uses ES modules, like most large libraries, it assumes static dependencies loaded as a monolithic build; it is hard to use with dynamic modular loading.
 For this reason, the relevant OL code is not loaded with each module.
 At the moment, a custom build including all the OL code used is loaded up-front, and no account is taken of which components are needed for a specific map.
 It's hoped this can be improved with future versions.